timschuetz/gatsby-starter-lumen-1/content/posts/2020-07-15-civic-data-ethnographic-installations.md

   - 4S
   - EASST
 ---
 I'll be giving two virtual presentatios at the upcoming [4S/EASST Conference](https://www.easst4s2020prague.org/) (August 18–21), originally scheduled to be held in Prague.
+The first focuses on my current research on the Taiwanese plastics company Formosa.
+The second is a co-presentation with James Adams (UC Irvine) about the projects Visualizing Toxic Subjects/Places.

-You can find both abstracts below.
+You can find abstracts for both presentations below.

 #### **Civic Data for the Anthropocene: Visualizing Taiwan’s Formosa Plastics**